Enable your key stakeholders to have conversations about the things that really matter

 An OTM Strategic Conversation® creates a shared understanding of your vision, challenges, stakeholder views and strategies for moving forward.
 They can be tailored for any large group environment and can be hosted anywhere in the world.

-"Organisations That Matter were engaged to assist our new team to develop a shared understanding of how we wish to be seen by our key stakeholders.
+“Organisations That Matter was engaged to assist our new team to develop a shared understanding of how we wish to be seen by our key stakeholders.
 In less than four hours we participated in a highly engaging OTM Strategic Conversation® that involved everyone in our team.
-At the conclusion of the event we had a clear and shared set of agreed tasks that will enable us to move forward as one team.
-Without question the half day event was worth the investment."
+At the conclusion of the event, we had a clear and shared set of agreed tasks that will enable us to move forward as one team.
+Without question, the half-day event was worth the investment.”